keesbroenink/Kate/README.md

 an asynchronous message communication system.
 It is really hard to build software systems that only react on events to do some work.
 We always have a need for commands and queries that should be answered.
 Kate will provide this missing part.

 The architecture of Kate is very straightforward.
-Requests are delivered to a generic topic (request bulletin board).
-Back-end services will subscribe to the topic and (enabled by Kate) check if they can answer the request.
-If so a request handling callback is called and the 3Gl developer can write the code to answer the request and (enabled by Kate) post the answer to another generic topic (response bulletin board).
+Requests are delivered to the request bulletin board topic.
+Back-end services will subscribe to the topic and Kate calls the callback in which the 3GL developer can write the code to answer the request.
+The 3GL calls a Kate API sender that will post the answer to the response bulletin board topic.
-The back-end service that submitted the original request will write a callback (enabled by Kate) to receive the answer.
+The back-end service that submitted the original request will write the callback to receive the answer.
 If the request originated from a webclient the answer will then be delivered to the client.

 The framework tries to impact your microservice code to the very minimum.
 When using a software architecture where the